 Take this chance to come to terms with how much debt has been accumulated over time, as well as to acknowledge the root cause of it.
 This will help you to understand the damage that has been caused to your finances.

 Cabot's Budget Planner could be a really useful tool for you to use during this step, as it helps users identify where their money is going - by highlighting income and outgoings.
 The Budget Planner can be accessed online, or even over the phone - by going through the process with one of our Customer Consultants.

-As well as this, national debt charities like PayPlan, StepChange, National Debtline or Citizens Advice Bureau can be really helpful resources to use during this period, as they can provide you with additional information and advice.
+As well as this, national debt charities like PayPlan, StepChange, National Debtline or Citizens Advice can be really helpful resources to use during this period, as they can provide you with additional information and advice.